PhD, MSN, RN

 Ms. Estrada obtained a Bachelor of Science in Nursing from the University of Puerto Rico.
 She initiated her career as a medical-surgical nurse in Puerto Rico before moving to the United States.
 Years of volunteer service as a ministry leader in the faith community helped her to identify a need for Spanish-speaking mental health professionals.
 She chose to switch her career path, received a Master of Science in Nursing at the University of Miami, and became a psychiatric-mental health nurse practitioner.
-In 2006, Ms. Estrada recognized her love of teaching and transitioned into full-time nursing education.
-Currently, Ms. Estrada is seeking a PhD in Nursing at Duquesne University School of Nursing.
-Her research focus is suicide prevention and mental health promotion in the Hispanic population.
+In 2006, Ms. Estrada discovered her passion for teaching and transitioned into full-time nursing education.

 Ms. Estrada is thrilled to be part of the SAMHSA MFP/ANA family!
 “Being appointed as a SAMHSA MFP/ANA Fellow has facilitated incredible opportunities for mentoring, networking, support, and training; all have contributed to her professional development as a Hispanic nurse leader.”